Below is a list of some common error codes you may receive when using Party Center Software with Party Center Pay.

-This message appears when the bank declines the transaction due to an AVS (Address Verification System) mismatch, meaning the customer put in the wrong ZIP code or address for the card they entered, according to the bank's records.
+This message appears when Party Center Pay declines the transaction due to an AVS (Address Verification Service) mismatch, meaning the customer put in the wrong ZIP code or address for the card they entered, according to the bank's records.
 More often than not this is due to a simple typo, or mishearing what a customer has said in the case of MOTO payments.

 When using a PC Pay EMV device, you may run across this error.
 It is a general error that appears when the connection between the EMV Device (Chip Reader) was interrupted or lost.
 This can also happen when the transaction was canceled from the device itself or the debit option was selected.
 If you experience this error, double-check that the customer chose the credit option on the device and didn't accidentally hit the red X and cancel the transaction.

 Normally, this error occurs on a single terminal, because the connection between the device and register is somehow interrupted.
 If you suddenly see this error across multiple devices, it is very likely due to a network problem.
 Network updates, either purposefully or incurred by accident (Such as through a power outage), may interrupt the digital handshake between the card reader and the payment servers.
 Multiple devices suddenly throwing this error indicates that a change was made to your network structure and the connection needs to be reset.
 Fortunately, this can usually be resolved by resetting the devices.
 If you are using an ISMP4 or iPP320 device, you can hold the yellow button and the pound key at the same time to initiate a reset.
 If you are using a Verifone MX 915 or MX 925, then unplugging it from power and plugging it back in will reset the device.

 If this does not work, then the device might need to be re-paired with your facility altogether.
 Call or email us at support at 916-226-4062 or firstname.lastname@example.org to complete this!